 Since QA is involved with multiple teams, they need to document test results, audit reports, and requirements for future reference.
 A well-kept document helps other team members to pick up swiftly from where things are left.

 No one likes software taking extra few seconds to respond or even with low-impact defects running in a live environment.
-QA practices became an integral part of SDLC to keep the software health “green” and updated regularly.
-Some of the popular QA benefits are:
+SQA practices became an integral part of SDLC to keep the software health “green” and updated regularly.
+Some of the popular software quality assurance benefits are:

 Buggy software can cost organizations a fortune and they might lose customer's trust.
 QA practices help with keeping software from failing and saves a lot of resources.